moohiit/watchman-system/README.md

 ## Feasibility Study

 1. Technical Feasibility:
-   - The technical feasibility of the Gate Entry System is high, utilizing a well-established technology stack, including the PHP, CSS, HTML stack.
+   - The technical feasibility of the Watchman System is high, utilizing a well-established technology stack, including the PHP, CSS, HTML stack.
    - Development tools and frameworks are readily available, and the team possesses the necessary technical expertise.

 2. Operational Feasibility:
-   - The Gate Entry System seamlessly integrates with existing college operations, enhancing the efficiency of the entry process.
+   - The Watchman System seamlessly integrates with existing college operations, enhancing the efficiency of the entry process.
    - User-friendly interfaces for both administrators and students contribute to the ease of system adoption.

 3. Economic Feasibility:
    - The project is economically feasible, considering the initial development costs, maintenance expenses, and potential benefits.
-   - The implementation of the Gate Entry System is expected to result in cost savings associated with improved operational efficiency.
+   - The implementation of the Watchman System is expected to result in cost savings associated with improved operational efficiency.

 4. Legal and Regulatory Feasibility:
-   - The Gate Entry System complies with all relevant legal and regulatory requirements, including data protection and privacy laws.
+   - The Watchman System complies with all relevant legal and regulatory requirements, including data protection and privacy laws.
    - Security measures are in place to safeguard sensitive information and ensure ethical data management practices.

 ## Future Enhancement

 1. Scalability:
-   - The Gate Entry System is designed with scalability in mind, allowing for the seamless addition of new students and increased data processing demands.
+   - The Watchman System is designed with scalability in mind, allowing for the seamless addition of new students and increased data processing demands.
    - Future enhancements may include optimizing server infrastructure and database management for scalability.
 2. Integration with Student Information System (SIS):
-   - Future development could focus on integrating the Gate Entry System with the college's Student Information System.
+   - Future development could focus on integrating the Watchman System with the college's Student Information System.
    - This integration would provide a more comprehensive view of student data and further streamline administrative processes.
 3. Mobile Application:
-   - Consideration should be given to developing a dedicated mobile application for the Gate Entry System.
+   - Consideration should be given to developing a dedicated mobile application for the Watchman System.
    - The mobile app could offer features such as push notifications for permissions, real-time access to entry/exit data, and an intuitive interface for on-the-go use.
 4. Biometric Authentication:
    - Future enhancements may explore the integration of biometric authentication methods, such as fingerprint or facial recognition, for student identification.